dgendill/calculator-in-elm-lang/README.md

 - Version 2
   1. No longer using String.eval.
 Built a property postfix expression parser.
   2. Added multiplication and division.
+  3. Bug fix so you can enter multidigit numbers.

 - Version 1
   1. The calculator works